 Buying Frozen Fish

-When buying frozen fish, make sure it's vacuumsealed or glazed with ice.
+When buying frozen fish, make sure it's vacuum-sealed or "glazed" (multiple layers) with ice.

 Glaze fish by dipping in cold water and freezing on a sheet pan until covered with 1/4-inch of ice, then freeze in a plastic bag for up to six months.